 My work is equally informed by the structures and grids of architecture and the patched and mended fabrics of quilts.
 While I aspire to minimalism, I strive to make my art intimate in its detailed textures and inviting to closely inspect and touch.
 The layers of silk and wool, ink and stitch that result in the textures and colors are sometimes but not always visible on the surface of the work but are integral to my process.
 The layers reveal and conceal just enough to let the viewers find their own stories in the work.

 Lisa Hinrichs is a fiber and mixed media artist living in St. Louis, MIssouri.
-After years of learning through experimentation and seeking out talented and generous teachers in the fiber community Lisa now happily spends her days making art in a sunshine filled studio overlooking the Missouri River where she is a juried studio artist at the Foundry Art Centre in St. Charles, Missouri.
+After years of learning through experimentation and seeking out talented teachers in the fiber art community, Lisa now happily spends her days making art in a sunshine filled studio overlooking the Missouri River where she is a juried studio artist at the Foundry Art Centre in St. Charles, Missouri.

 Lisa holds a BS in Architectural Design from the University of Missouri and later studied Graphic Design at SLCC.
 While she has moved on from earlier careers in architecture and graphic design, her love of a well designed structure or elegantly composed page find their way into her current work.